Training Description

 - No yoga experience necessary to attend.

-- This training is accessible for all bodies and expressions.
+- This training is accessible for all different bodies and expressions.

 Training Details: